jeslaspravin/CoPaT/ReadMe.md

 Any C++ 20 standard compliant compiler must be able to compile and run this library successfully.

 ## Platform support
-Right now due to some platform specific codes.
-Supported platform is limited to **Windows**.
+Right now due to some platform specific codes, Supported platform is limited to **Windows**.
 However I have exposed `PlatformThreadingFuncs` type overrideable so that you can hook your application's platform specific code to be used in this library.
 You just have to add `OVERRIDE_PLATFORMTHREADINGFUNCTIONS` define to your platform functions class/wrapper in `CoPatConfig.h` and define few necessary functions(same as in `GenericThreadingFunctions`)
 ```cpp
 /**
  * Override PlatformThreadingFunctions.